Boostport/setup-cloudflare-warp/README.md

 Actions workflows to access resources that are secured by Cloudflare Zero Trust.

 ## Usage
-This action currently only supports Linux and macOS.
+This action currently only supports Linux, macOS and Windows.
 Contributions to support Microsoft Windows are welcome.

 To use this action, generate a service token using these [instructions](https://developers.cloudflare.com/cloudflare-one/identity/service-tokens/) and configure the action: